 Is it a decadent breakfast?
 Or is it a healthy dessert?
 It's both!
 Brownie Baked Oatmeal takes everyone's easy breakfast favorite and adds chocolate, transforming a simple bowl of oatmeal into something that tastes as rich as a fudge brownie.
+Shall we?

 What is Brownie Baked Oatmeal?

 Brownie Baked Oatmeal is essentially your morning bowl of oats baked in a pan or casserole dish with a few minor tweaks to the ingredients.
 You end up with something more solid that you can cut into pieces rather than the soft spoonable porridge you make on the stovetop.
 As a breakfast option, Brownie Baked Oatmeal is great for you if you like biting into chewy, textured breakfast foods or if you want to be able to take a bar-like breakfast to go, perfect for busy back-to-school and back-to-work mornings!